rbbarbosa/Petit/exercises/ex1_lexical.md

 ## Regular expressions

 When it comes to regular expressions, different tools may have slight variations in notation.
-For example, _lex_ use a notation where special characters are preceded by a backslash.
+For example, _lex_ uses a notation where special characters are preceded by a backslash.
 The table below summarises the main notations used by _lex_.

 | Expression | Description                          | Examples              |
 | -----------| ------------------------------------ | --------------------- |